AuroraChain/paxboards/README.md

 # Paxboards

 A simple, extensible, threaded bulletin board system for Evennia, with both on-game and web-based interfaces.
+The on-game interface is modeled loosely after Firan's fork of Myrddin's BBoard system, or after Arx's bboard system.
+The web interface is modeled loosely after phpBB type web-forums.

+Paxboards was originally written by Rachel "Packetdancer" Blackman, a.k.a.
+"Pax", for use on Aurora Chain.

 ## Installation

+### Basic Requirements

 Simply grab this repository as a subdirectory of your Evennia game directory, and then add the following two lines to your `server/conf/settings.py` file: